cxsquared/portfolio-v3/src/pages/tutorials/making-a-basic-fmod-audio-engine-in-c/index.md

 ```

-Now we work on the update function of the **Implement** struct.
+Now we work on the update function of the `cpp±Implement` struct.
 In this function we check if a channel has stopped playing, if it has, we destroy it so we can clear up a channel to use.
 Other than that we just call the update function on the FMOD system to update the event sounds.

 ```cpp